top of page

 Diversity, Equity, and Inclusion Policy

-Advantage Foundry Network (AFN) is an equal opportunity employer and we ensure individuals have the same opportunities for employment and promotion based on they rabiliity, qualifications, and suitability for the work.
-Our operations aim not only to provide value to our members, their businesses and AFN, but also to improve the quality of life of our employees, and to positively contribute to the community.
-To do so, we aim to create safe, respectful and inclusive place of work so our people can contribute to living our corporate values, improving our global brand and achieving sustainable business results.
+Advantage Foundry Network is an equal opportunity employer, and we ensure individuals have the same opportunities for employment and promotion based on their ability, qualifications, and suitability for the work.
+Our operations aim to provide value to our participants, their businesses, and Advantage Foundry Network, improve our employees' quality of life, and positively contribute to the community.
+To do so, we aim to create a safe, respectful, and inclusive place of work so our people can contribute to living our corporate values, improving our global brand, and achieving sustainable business results.

 Definitions